Wage theft: Penalties and sanctions

 When the Wage and Hour Division (WHD) receives reports of violations, it works to ensure that employers change their work practices and pay back missed wages to the employees.
 Willful violators can face fines up to $10,000 upon their first conviction with imprisonment resulting from future convictions.
 In regards to child labor laws, an employer can face a fine of up to $11,000 per minor.
 In 2012 the Wage and Hour Division collected $280 million in back wages for 308,000 workers.
 As of 2014, there are 1,100 federal investigators for 135 million workers in more than 7 million businesses.
-The ratio of labor enforcement agents to U.S. workers has decreased tenfold since the inception of the FLSA from one for every 11,000 workers in 1941 to one for every 123,000 workers in 2014.
+The ratio of labor enforcement agents to U.S. workers has decreased over tenfold since the inception of the FLSA, from one for every 11,000 workers in 1941 to one for every 123,000 workers in 2014.

-In February 2010 Miami-Dade County, Florida became the first jurisdiction in America to ban wage theft with an ordinance passed unanimously by the county commission.
+In February 2010, Miami-Dade County, Florida became the first jurisdiction in America to ban wage theft with an ordinance passed unanimously by the county commission.
 Prior to the ordinance, wage theft was called "the crime wave that almost no one talks about".

 Wage theft in other countries

-In the UAE, many employers have taken money out of their workers' wages.
-In some cases, workers have not been paid or workers are duped.
-In addition to this, some royal family members have also assaulted their workers.

 Australia

-A 2020 report by Unions NSW founded that more than 3000 foreign-language job ads offered illegally lower wages, A 2022 report by the same Union founded that over 7,000 job advertisements in foreign languages offered lower wages.
+A 2020 report by Unions NSW found that more than 3,000 foreign-language job ads offered illegally lower wages.
+A 2022 report by the same union found that over 7,000 job advertisements written in foreign languages offered illegally low wages.